 The Federal Government Has Increased Oversight and is Cracking Down on Procurement Integrity Act violations under FAR 3.104.
 In Addition to Criminal Defense Law You Should Also Understand the Procurement Process – The End Result Depends on It.

 Government contractors involved in procurement integrity violation cases should make sure that they have criminal defense lawyers that really understand federal government contract law.
 Without this experience, not only does the government have an advantage in a criminal case, but the defendant’s criminal defense can be in serious jeopardy.
-When companies understand the various nuances a criminal trial that involves any type of Procurement Integrity Act Violations, False Claims etc. they can make better decisions.
+When companies understand the various nuances a criminal trial that involves any type of PIA Violations, False Claims etc. they can make better decisions.

 When an awardee has to defend a bid protest under these circumstances, information gathered could also lead to more serious penalties such as debarment or suspension, and ultimately a government investigation.
 How companies proceed under these circumstances is very important.
 The facts of each case are important and highly relevant the outcome.
 Whether there is preferential treatment to one contractor over another by the government is also a major concern.